a { color: #8465FF; text-decoration: none; }

 This approach ensures that customers are directed towards options that stand out in terms of value, making their decision-making process more straightforward and efficient.

 Providing a discount for customers who opt for an annual payment arrangement proves effective in reducing customer turnover by encouraging prolonged commitments.
-It is crucial, however, to ensure that this discount strategy does not compromise the overall product experience, as annual plans should not serve as a workaround for addressing potential issues within the product.
+It is crucial, however, to ensure that this discount strategy does not compromise the overall product experience, as annual plans should not serve as a workaround for addressing potential issues within the product design.

 Offering annual discounts not only serves as an incentive for users to commit to a longer duration but also builds a sense of perceived value, motivating customers to finalize their purchases.
 To enhance the appeal, consider introducing urgency by presenting annual discounts as limited-time offers or exclusively extending them to users currently on a free plan.